14 Different Types of Frogs in Michigan

 11. Boreal Chorus Frog

-The Boreal chorus frog(Pseudacris maculata) is a common species found throughout the northern United States and Canada.
+The Boreal chorus frog(Pseudacris maculata) is a common species in the northern United States and Canada.

 These types of frogs in Michigan can be found inhabiting ponds, lakes, marshes, and slow-moving streams.
 The males have a call that sounds like ribbit, while females have a quack call.